primate-run/primate/docs/docs/responses.md

 ### Page
 Components are embedded into your app's main HTML page at `pages/app.html`, with the component code replacing the `%body%` placeholder.
-If the app page doesn't exist, Primate will fall back to its standard one.
+If the app page doesn't exist, Primate falls back to its standard one.

 [s=responses/view/page]